NtimYeboah/news-aggregator-case-study/README.md

-## Fetching news articles from backend
+## Frontend interacting with the backend to retrieve news
 Use the `/api/news` endpoint to fetch news from the backend.
 This endpoint include parameters to filter the news results.
 You can filter by:
 1. Source.
 2. Category.